10 Tips to A More Professional LinkedIn Profile

 5. Customize Your Profile URL

 By default, your LinkedIn profile URL will consist of random alphanumerical characters.
 However, you can elect to have a customized profile URL by going to Settings > Edit Public Profile > Customize Your Public Profile URL.

 Pick the name you would like to display on your vanity URL.
 Your profile URL will bear your name, something like ‘linkedin.com/in/JackDoe’.
-You can even take it a step further by making sure that your vanity URL for LinkedIn, Facebook and Google Plus are all the same, for added coverage.
+You can even take it a step further by making sure that your vanity URL for LinkedIn and Facebook are all the same, for added coverage.

 6. Have The Right Profile Picture